-- 1 The TNC positions the touch probe to the starting point 1 at rapid traverse (value from FMAX column) following the positioning logic (see "Executing touch probe cycles" on page 283).
-The TNC calculates the touch points from the data in the cycle and the safety clearance from the SET\UP column of the touch probe table. - 2 Then the touch probe moves to the entered measuring height and probes the first touch point at the probing feed rate (column F).
+- 1 Following the positioning logic (see "Executing touch probe cycles" on page 318), the TNC positions the touch probe to the probe starting point 1 at rapid traverse (value from MP6150).
+The TNC calculates the probe starting points from the data in the cycle and the safety clearance from MP6140. - 2 Then the touch probe moves to the entered measuring height and probes the first touch point at the probing feed rate (MP6120).
 1. The first probing is always in the negative direction of the programmed axis. - 3 Then the touch probe moves at clearance height to the next starting position and probes the second touch point. - 4 Finally the TNC returns the touch probe to the clearance height and saves the actual values and the deviation in the following Q parameters: